chaoss/grimoirelab-manuscripts/manuscripts2/README.md

 Here, we get the number of prs closed per week since the start date until the end date.

-**For more examples, please look at the Sample_metrics.ipynb notebook inside the Examples folder in the main directory.**
+For more examples, please look at the Sample_metrics.ipynb notebook inside the Examples folder in the main directory.

----

 ## Contributing Guidelines:

 Please submit an issue if you have any doubts about the functionality or if you find a bug.
 You can also submit a Pull Request if you want to add some additional functionality and tag [@aswanipranjal](https://github.com/aswanipranjal) for assistance!

-Cheers!